Sooner or later, everyone dreams of finding a passive source of income to supplement or replace their current one.

 5. Buy a Rental Property

-Work with a realtor who understands rental properties, such as American Home Team Realty.
+Work with a realtor who understands rental and investment properties, such as American Home Team Realty.

 Your realtor is one of the most important people you will ever work with during the process of becoming a landlord.
 He or she will have valuable insight on in-demand neighborhoods, real estate trends, rent rates, and other factors that will affect the profitability of your rental property.